puppetlabs/puppetlabs-peadm/documentation/upgrade.md

 **Phase 3: upgrade HA cluster B**

-1. Shut down the `pe-puppetdb` service on the master (replica) and compilers in cluster B
+1. Shut down the `pe-puppetdb` service on the compilers in cluster B
 2. If different from the master (replica), run the `install-puppet-enterprise` script for the new PE version on the PuppetDB PostgreSQL node for cluster B
 3. If different from the master (replica), Run `puppet agent -t` on the PuppetDB PostgreSQL node for cluster B
 4. Perform the standard `curl upgrade.sh | bash` procedure on the master (replica)